Cover image by Purrweb UI

 💵 Approximate costs | $22,000 | $70,000 |

-As you can see, the process of IoT software development has quite a few pitfalls, needs to be thought out well in advance, and requires much technical knowledge.
+As you can see, the process of IoT app development has quite a few pitfalls, needs to be well thought out and in advance, and requires much technical knowledge.

 However, the game is worth the candle since the market is relatively new, and most new “things” thrill the industry, allowing you to gain greater profits.